What to Wear on a Plane

 Another airport outfit faux pas is footwear that is hard to remove.
 This will make going through airport security a nightmare, and you could experience some serious discomfort if your feet swell during your flight.
 You’ll also want to avoid wearing high heels — they can make an emergency exit very difficult should you encounter one.

 Different airlines have their own dress codes and policies for what is acceptable to wear during a flight and what isn’t.
 Make sure you aren’t wearing anything that could be deemed offensive — you could potentially be asked to deplane.
 Be on the lookout for expletives and iffy references or messages when choosing what to wear on a plane, and avoid anything that is too revealing.

 Perfume or Cologne

 While it may be tempting to spritz yourself with your favorite perfume or cologne prior to flying, you may want to forego it.
 Other passengers may be sensitive to odors, or they may even have an allergic reaction.
 It’s best to ditch the perfume and instead opt for freshly washed clothes or your go-to deodorant.

 Now that you’ve got an idea of what outfits will fly on an airplane and which ones won’t, it’s time to start gathering your favorite tees, jackets and pants to make your next flight your most enjoyable one.
-With your layers on and your comfortable shoes picked out, you’ll be taking on the airport in style.
+With your layers on and your comfortable shoes picked out, you’ll be ready to take taking on the airport with confidence.
 And don’t forget to wear your favorite underwear to make sure you’re covered in comfort from head to toe!